Clastify logo

 A temperature change is the difference between two temperatures.
 A change of 1 K has the same size as a change of 1 °C, so

-So, if a sample is heated from 20 °C to 35 °C, the temperature change is 15 K, not 288 K. Add 273 for actual temperatures; don’t add 273 for temperature differences.
+So, if a sample is heated from 20 °C to 35 °C, the temperature change is 15 K, not 288 K. Add 273 for actual temperatures; do not add 273 for temperature differences.

 A thermometer calibration is a procedure that assigns temperature values to a measurable physical property.
-For example, to calibrate a thermocouple, keep one junction in ice water as a reference and measure the potential difference produced when the other junction is placed at known temperatures.
+For example, a thermocouple can be calibrated by keeping one junction in ice water as a reference and measuring the potential difference produced when the other junction is placed at known temperatures.
 Plotting potential difference against temperature gives a calibration graph; the quality of the thermometer depends on the range, scatter, resolution and repeatability of these measurements.

 Temperature as a measure of particle motion

-Kelvin temperature directly measures the average translational kinetic energy of particles in an ideal gas.
-Average matters here: at the same temperature, the particles have a spread of speeds, but their mean kinetic energy is set by the temperature.
+Kelvin temperature measures the average translational kinetic energy of particles in an ideal gas directly.
+Average matters here: at a given temperature, the particles don’t all move at the same speed, but temperature fixes their mean kinetic energy.

-This equation gives one of the neatest links in the course between a macroscopic measurement and a microscopic property.
-Once you measure temperature, you can work out the average kinetic energy of the particles.
-It’s a good example of using one physical quantity to determine another.
+This equation gives one of the clearest links in the course between something we can measure on a large scale and a property of the particles themselves.
+If you measure the temperature, you can work out the particles’ average kinetic energy.
+It’s a neat example of using one physical quantity to determine another.

-Watch the scale: doubling a Celsius temperature does not double the average kinetic energy.
-Convert to kelvin first.
+Watch the temperature scale.
+Doubling a Celsius temperature does not double the average kinetic energy; convert to kelvin first.
 A gas at 20 °C is at about 293 K; doubling the average kinetic energy would take it to about 586 K, which is about 313 °C.

 What internal energy includes